tuita520/Spacewars/README.md

 This is a class project in which we were first given a server.exe and told to make a client that met the specifications.
 Then guess what?
 We had to make a server too!
 We had a lot more wiggle room in the creativity department for the server.
 I really enjoyed making this modular, it's surprising how much can be done without changing the client.
 Too many ideas and not enough time to implement them all!

-In case your not sure where to look, in any folder just find a .cs file and it will contain code I've written(unless it's assembly or properties stuff).